jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/to-do-list.md

 ---

-If you want to organize your daily work on ASM, you can use our To-Do
+If you want to organize your daily work on ARM, you can use our To-Do
 List feature.
 Through this function, you can be aware of all the vulnerabilities